mhannum72/mylunch/README.md

 todo
 ====

+* Try adding 'float: center' to the css.

 * The carousel is a good start, but I think I want it to be completely user
   driven: the user can click a 'next' or a 'prev' arrow to show the next or prev pics.
 Also, there can be a 'delete' button to allow a user to delete